re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * Use the LoRa Module to check if Tracker is underwater.
 If no acknowledgment is recieved, GPS is underwater
     * Issues - Gateway breaks at some point, Gateway is out of range
     * Pros - Much cheaper on power
-* Use either LoRa or GPs, check the noise level

 * Watchdog accuracy test